dbayardAWS/intro-data-lake/lab1/README.md

 ![screenshot](images/Upload.png)

-* Click Upload
+* Click Upload and wait for the upload to finish.

 ## Catalog our new dataset
 At this point, we have uploaded a new dataset but we don't really know what the data is.
 Our next activity will be to try to determine some more knowledge about the contents of the dataset.
 We will use Glue to investigate our new dataset's contents and to keep track of that metadata for future use.

 * Navigate to the Glue console.
-  * Hint: You can use the Services menu to navigate.
+  * Hint: You can use the Services menu to navigate to Glue.
 * If this is your first time using Glue, click the Get started button

 ![screenshot](images/Glue1.png)

-* Click the "Add tables using a crawler" button
+* Click the "Add tables using a crawler" button.
+A Glue Crawler can inspect our new dataset and try to determine its contents and structure for us.

 ![screenshot](images/Glue2.png)